rookie-cookie/vue-udemy/readme.md

 https://www.udemy.com/course/vue-web-apps/

-Section Overview | Vue Syntax and Essentials Understanding VueJS, Syntax, and the Essentials | Section Overview
+Vue Syntax and Essentials

+Understanding VueJS, Syntax, and the Essentials

 In this section, you got familiar with the syntax of Vue.
 You went over some key concepts to understand how Vue works.
 With this foundational knowledge, you can now move on to start exploring application development with Vue!

-This section overview doubles as a coding break for you though.
-Remember, approach this course at the pace you’re comfortable with.
-So grab a cup of coffee, tea, or hot chocolate!
-Whatever you need to keep your mind geared and ready to continue learning.

-With that, let’s overview some of the important topics that appeared in this section:

 A Vue instance accepts an options object that allows us to manipulate html and add reactivity through various Vue features.